Children are vulnerable when they are not visible.

 - through observation

-- through play, using engagement tools such as the Three Houses
+- through play, using engagement tools such as The Three Houses Tool

 - by taking them out for a milkshake or going to somewhere they like, such as a skateboard park